All manuscripts should be submitted via ScholarOne Manuscripts.

 A covering letter must accompany the new submission and should include the name, address, telephone number, and email address of the corresponding author.
 The letter should also contain a statement justifying why the work should be considered for publication in the journal, and that the manuscript has not been published or simultaneously submitted for publication elsewhere.
 Suggestions of possible referees are welcome.

 If you encounter any difficulties, or you have any queries, please contact:

 The Rangeland Journal

-This should be short and informative and should contain the keywords used in the text; a short running title should also be provided.
+This should be short and informative and should contain the keywords used in the text; a short running title of 4 to 8 words (for use as a header) should also be provided.

 A brief and informative abstract should be provided.
 It should not exceed 300 words and should be suitable for direct use by abstracting agencies.

 Up to six keywords selected from the CAB Thesaurus (or an equivalent reference volume) and that do not already occur in the title should be listed at the end of the Abstract.